JaskiratSingh10/TrackerX/README.md

 ## 📖 About This Project

 I have built this REST API to help users manage their various subscriptions (Netflix, Spotify, etc.) with automated email reminders.
-The project demonstrates modern backend development practices including authentication, database design, workflow automation, and email services.
+This project showcases backend essentials like user login, database integration and email reminders.

 ## ✨ Key Features